 Mick works with watercolour, acrylic and pastel mediums.
 He hopes his paintings resonate with viewers.
 Should his work achieve this, then it can only serve to strengthen his enjoyment of the medium.

-Maggie Cochran – Catching the Light
+Maggie Cochran – Summer Vibes

 The light in Cornwall has a magical quality, captivating artists and visitors over the years.
 Nowhere is it more striking than in St Ives, that slip of land jutting out into the Atlantic, surrounded by white sand beaches.